patri0t86/ACManager/README.md

    2. *Auto Respond* has some minor functionality built-in.
 Whisper "comps" to get a status on comps.
 Or whisper any in-game name and the bot will respond with how many of those items it currently possesses, i.e. "Prismatic Taper" or "Brood Matron Carapace".
    3. EXP Tracker should be totally self-explanatory.
    4. *Low Comp.
 Logoff* gives you the ability to log off a character automatically if it runs low on a component.
 You have the option to broadcast your disconnect to your fellowship.

-### For What It's Worth

-The original plugin, that the bot piggybacked on, was intended for general gameplay/personal use.
-The plan is to refactor it completely into cleaner, more maintainable code.
-It's ugly in its current form!

-My plan is for this project to grow and evolve to help the entire AC community.
-If you have any issues, or feature requests, please record them here so I can properly track and respond.
-As the project name implies, my intention was for this bot to be your best friend, and manager of AC :)